Candquarzy/Candquarzy/README_EN.md

 ## 📲Tools and Systems Used?

-Daily Development：💻 windows 11 24H2
+Daily Development：💻 windows 11 25H2

-My Phone：📱 Redmi K50 HyperOS2 (A15)
+My Phone：📱 Redmi K50 HyperOS 3 (A16)

 I also use these：